killoblanco/killoblanco_old/README.md

 [![LinkedIn]](https://www.linkedin.com/in/killoblanco/) &nbsp;&nbsp;
 [![Website]](https://whois.kamilo.dev/)

-Hi, I'm Kamilo Vasquez, a software developer since mid-2010.
-Passionate about creating software solutions that have an impact on people's lives.
+Hi, my name is Kamilo Vasquez and I am a software developer with experience since 2010.
+I am passionate about creating software solutions that have a positive impact on people's lives.

-I have worked with teams from all over the world on large projects and with different roles in web development.
-In addition, with some participation in other areas of development such as mobile applications, desktop applications, and WebAssembly.
-Self-taught and enthusiastic about Artificial Intelligence.
+I have worked on international teams on large-scale projects and have performed various roles in web development.
+In addition, I have experience in other areas of development such as mobile applications, desktop applications, and WebAssembly.
+I am a self-taught learner and am very interested in Artificial Intelligence.

+I am currently only available for job opportunities that require relocation.
+I am looking for opportunities abroad where I can apply my skills and knowledge to contribute to a company's success.
+I am willing to adapt to new cultures and workplace challenges.

+If you are looking for a highly skilled and motivated professional to join your team, please do not hesitate to contact me.
+I am looking forward to the opportunity to speak with you and discuss how I can help your company achieve its goals.

 [visitors]: https://visitor-badge.laobi.icu/badge?page_id=killoblanco
 [github]: https://img.shields.io/github/followers/killoblanco?style=social